SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

-REQ-PRIVACY-ADDITIONAL and REQ-SIGNALING-AVOIDANCE are satisfied by not revealing any information that could identify the application's identity, reason to signal, server identity and securing the metadata.
+REQ-PRIVACY-ADDITIONAL and REQ-SIGNALING-AVOIDANCE are satisfied by not revealing any information that could identify the application's identity, reason to signal, server identity, and securing the metadata.

 # Non-Requirements {#non-req}